Sande society: Common features

-An additional characteristic Sande feature – the wooden helmet mask and raphia costume worn by Sande leaders – is absent among the Kono, Loma, and Mano.
+An additional characteristic Sande feature – the wooden helmet mask and raffia palm costume worn by Sande leaders – is absent among the Kono, Loma, and Mano.

 Regional variations

 Although anthropologists and art historians sometimes describe the Sande society as an all-embracing, pan-ethnic association, there is considerable cultural variation throughout the region.
 The ethnic groups where the Sande Society is present speak languages belonging to three language families (Mande, Mel and Kru).
 They may be animists, or like the Mende, Vai and Yalunka, they may have significant Muslim populations.

 In some societies, such as the Bassa, Kissi and Kono, the complementary men's society, the Poro, may not be present.
 Among the Dei and Loma, the Sande society regularly admits male blacksmiths as ritual specialists, and in Gola society, the spirit represented by the mask is considered to be male rather than female.
 Indeed, the quintessential symbol of Sande among many of the ethnic groups where this woman's association is present – the wooden helmet mask – is entirely absent among the Kpelle, Kono, Loma and Mano.